 Pam has served in a number of other non-executive posts, including as Chair of the English Churches Housing Group, Chair of the Prince’s Initiative for Mature Employment and the Central London Community Healthcare Trust.
 Currently, she is Chair of the Anchor Housing Trust and a Non-Executive Director and Audit and Risk Committee Chair at the University of St. Andrews.

-The DCLG board’s role is to advise and support ministers on the operational implications and effectiveness of policy proposals and help turn policy from ideas into actions and results.
+The MHCLG board’s role is to advise and support ministers on the operational implications and effectiveness of policy proposals and help turn policy from ideas into actions and results.

-Part of DCLG’s leadership team, non-executive board members help with that task.
+Part of MHCLG’s leadership team, non-executive board members help with that task.